Shubham2194/grafana-GKE/README.md

 #Access Grafana dashboard using port forward

 kubectl port-forward service/grafana 3000:80
-Lets add new

 ![image](https://github.com/Shubham2194/grafana-GKE/assets/83746560/24e1d0f8-c4b1-4a71-a7a7-039f112779fd)

-Now head over to Data connection , install it and and choose google-cloud-logging-datasource as new connection Add Json file in jwt section (Create a service account on GCP and give GKE full access and Create json key) and choose this key. save and test  (turn on as default )
+Now head over to Connections> Add new connection (install it) and and choose google-cloud-logging-datasource as new connection
+Add Json file in jwt section (Create a service account on GCP and give GKE full access and Create json key) and choose this key. save and test  (turn on as default )